shreyashguptas/javia/docs/ARCHITECTURE.md

 1. System retrieves thread summary (if available)
 2. System retrieves recent messages ordered by `created_at`
 3. System estimates tokens for all messages
+4. If summary exists: prepends summary as system message
+5. If no summary but messages exist: adds context hint system message
-4. If under budget: includes all messages
+6. If under budget: includes all messages
-5. If over budget: trims to most recent messages that fit
+7. If over budget: trims to most recent messages that fit (reserving tokens for system message if needed)
-6. Summary is prepended as system message for context

 ### Benefits